-In order to strengthen and coordinate Switzerland's efforts, a National Action Plan for the implementation of UNSCR 1325 (NAP 1325):

-(https://www.eda.admin.ch/eda/de/home/dienstleistungenundpublikationen/publikationen/alle-publikationen.html/content/publikationen/de/eda/menschenrechte-humanitaeres-migration/frauen-friedensicherheit.html) has been established (2007, revised versions in 2010, 2013 and 2018).
+In order to strengthen and coordinate Switzerland's efforts, a National Action Plan for the implementation of UNSCR 1325 (NAP 1325, see the following link) has been established (2007, revised versions in 2010, 2013 and 2018).
 The aim of the Swiss NAP 1325 is to ensure that gender aspects are taken into consideration in all areas of peace and security policy and in all concrete peacekeeping and peacebuilding measures.
 Switzerland's NAP 1325 is adapted on a regular basis and its content is subject to constant review.
-The latest implementation report was published in 2017 and can be found here:
+The latest implementation report was published in 2017 and can be found under the following link.